henry-AY/capstone-resume-agent/README.md

 ### 3. Usage + Running

+* Add your resume as a `.txt` file to the `data\..` directory, and replace `resume_path = Path("data/...")` with your resume path.
+    * Look at `data/alex_carter_demo_resume.txt` as an example if necessary.
-Open notebooks/ResumeAgentPipeline.ipynb and run all cells.
+* Open notebooks/resume-agent-notebook.ipynb and run all cells.
-Please just input your raw resume text and job query when prompted.
+* Input your job query when prompted.
-The final polished resume (and rationale) will be rendered in Markdown format.
+* The final polished resume (and rationale) will be rendered in Markdown format.